 After a public hearing on a rule, the Commission must approve the rule or object to the rule in accordance with the standards and procedures in this Part.
 The Commission must make its decision of whether to approve or object to the rule within 70 days after the public hearing.

 "§ 150B-21.15.
-Agency has burden of persuasion on rule to which Commission objects.
+Declaratory judgment action authorized when Commission objects to a permanent rule.